BootsnAll Travel Network

 This has been my life for the last 3 weeks.
 But I feel ashamed to be complaining as I read about the Boston Bombing, Syria, Bangladesh, Iran, Israel, Mali and a host of other places around the world.
 And BTW, there was a horrible bombing a couple days ago at the Turkey/Syria border very near Antakya where I stayed for 4 days in a guesthouse.

 I am very fond of Oaxaca and the capacity of the people to enjoy life and each other in the face of poverty and a government that sucks.
-(Well, my government sucks too.)
+(Well, my government sucks too and I am happy to not be living there.)
 I would miss the indigenous customs and art, the music, processions, political marches, dancing, ceremonies, celebrations, fireworks and even the rockets.
 And waking up to church bells and birds chirping in the courtyard at 6am.
 And the wonderful self-deprecating sense of humor.
-And walking to the corner at 7am to buy freshly steamed red and green or chicken mole tomales.
-And the comida coridas that serve a full home-cooked meal for 30-40 pesos (about $3.00US) And the street performers in the intersections.
+And walking to the corner at 7am to buy freshly steamed red and green or chicken mole tamales.
+And the comida corridas that serve a full home-cooked meal for 30-40 pesos (about $3.00US) And the street performers in the intersections.
+And the Street Art!

 I would miss even the horrible karaoke in the community center for elders down the street.
 And even if the people have no sense of time whatsoever.
-And even if I’d like to give the finger to nearly every driver on the road.
+And even if I’d like to give the finger to nearly every driver on the road…which I did once.
 And even though I left behind a beautiful home and my apartment is old and the grout is dirty.
 And I have to buy 5 gallon jugs of water for drinking and cooking.
-But I am especially grateful that I am not stuck in Syria…or Mali…or some unfortunate refugee camp.
-I am free to choose where to live and enjoy my life.
+But I am free to choose where to live and enjoy my life…which is a lot more than can be said of many people the world over.

 Return To Oregon